UDOT | Navajo Nation_Logo

 SR-162/262 | Montezuma Creek Roundabout

 The new roundabout construction is ongoing.
-Pavement to be placed around perimeter by Sept.
-15. Traffic bypass detour active.
+Pavement to be applied starting 9/17.
+Traffic bypass detour remains active.
 Current delays are running in excess of 10 minutes during peak periods.
+(Update) Traffic will not begin through the roundabout until the lighting is powered up and the lane striping is complete.
+DATE TBA

 Please see the "Traffic Impacts" Tab for more details.